 Forecasting Performance of Uncertainty Measures: Paper

-Firm Financial Conditions and the Transmission of U.S. Monetary Policy: Abstract
+Firm Financial Conditions and the Transmission of Monetary Policy: Paper

 My research focuses on empirical monetary economics, international finance, and macroeconomics.
-My research interests can be summarized as comprising six broad, and somewhat overlapping, themes:
+Over the years, my research interests comprised six broad, and somewhat overlapping, themes:

 1. Border Effects, including "How Wide is the Border?" with Charles Engel, American Economic Review 86, 1112-25 (December 1996);

-2. Economic Spillovers Across Countries, including “The Effect of the China Connect”, with Chang Ma and Sili Zhou (see FEDS working paper and VoxChina, 2019);
+2. Spillovers Across Countries, including “The Effect of the China Connect”, with Chang Ma and Sili Zhou (see FEDS working paper and VoxChina, 2019); “Modern Pandemics: Recession and Recovery”, with Chang Ma and Sili Zhou (forthcoming JEEA); and “U.S.-China Tension”, with Bo Sun and Tony Sun, where we construct a novel index of tension between the U.S. and China, and examine its economic transmission to the aggregate economy and firms;

 4. Exchange Rates, including "The High Frequency Response of Exchange Rates and Interest Rates to Macro Announcements," with Jon Faust, Shing-Yi Wang and Jonathan Wright, Journal of Monetary Economics 54, 1051-1068 (May 2007) and "Exchange Rate Forecasting: The Errors We’ve Really Made," with Jon Faust and Jonathan Wright, Journal of International Economics 60, 35-60 (May 2003);